 use tech, find rest, and glorify God.

 In early 2024, Andrew, Joel, and Austin joined forces on WWJT to help Christians better mimic their Creator by building creative tech.
-As Andrew wrote when he welcomed Austin to the show, Austin is a builder, a Christian, and a friend.
-We are excited for what the future has in store!
+As Andrew wrote when he welcomed Austin to the show, “Austin is a builder, a Christian, and a friend.”
+Together, they navigate the world of technology from a reformed worldview.

 Contact us for speaking requests or more info.

-Back in the early days of Facebook, when people would upload an album of 78 pictures entitled, "Lunch With Friends," Andrew Noble sent a Facebook DM to Joel to see if he wanted to join a Bible study.
+Back in the early days of Facebook, when people would upload an album of 78 pictures entitled, "Lunch With Friends," Andrew Noble sent a DM to Joel to see if he wanted to join a Bible study.